 8 Sidelink Operation

-8.1 NR sidelink communication and V2X sidelink communication
+8.1 NR sidelink communication, and V2X sidelink communication, and NR sidelink discovery

 The UE may transmit or receive NR sidelink communication if it fulfils the condition(s) defined in TS 38.331 [3], clause 5.8.2.
 When UE is in-coverage for sidelink operation as defined in clause 8.2, the UE may perform NR sidelink communication according to SystemInformationBlockType12, and when out-of-coverage for sidelink, the UE may perform NR sidelink communication according to SL-V2X-PreconfigurationNR or according to SystemInformationBlockType12 of the cell on the frequency which provides inter-carrier NR sidelink configuration, as specified in TS 38.331 [3].
 The UE shall not perform NR sidelink communication according to SL-V2X-PreconfigurationNR if the UE detects a cell providing NR sidelink configuration or inter-carrier NR sidelink configuration for the frequency UE is interested to perform NR sidelink communication on.